foss-for-synopsys-dwc-arc-processors/documentation/docs/toolchain/arc-classic/libs/audio/overview.md

 In general, 32-bit data types provide the best efficiency cycle-wise and code-size-wise.

 embARC Audio codec collection is an OOB (Out-Of-the Box) optimized library of speech and audio codecs for ARCv2DSP.
-For better optimization, contact Synopsys.
+For better optimization, contact MIPS.

 ## Out-Of-the-Box Optimizations